atlassubbed/atlas-npm-init/README.md

 #### git initialization

 Currently, the generator will automatically initialize a repo and make the first commit if you specify a full author.
 There's no way to turn this off right now.
-I understand that this can be undesirable, but I always needed this steps, so I figured it would just be a default.
+I understand that this can be undesirable, but I always needed these steps, so I figured it would just be a default.